prototypemagic/django-projectbuilder/README.md

     pip install psycopg2

-If you get the following error when trying to install Postgres
+If you get the following error when trying to install `psycopg2`

     ./psycopg/psycopg.h:30:20: fatal error: Python.h: No such file or directory compilation terminated.